Busch Gardens Tampa Bay: Congo

-This section, themed to the jungles of Congo (including both the Republic of the Congo and the Democratic Republic of the Congo), contains two of the park's rides, Kumba, a Bolliger & Mabillard Sit-Down roller coaster and Congo River Rapids, an Intamin River Rapids ride.
+This section, themed to the jungles of Congo (including both the Republic of the Congo and the Democratic Republic of the Congo) contains the Congo River Rapids, an Intamin River Rapids ride.
 In November 2006, Congo underwent a major renovation, including the removal of the park's Arrow Dynamics Corkscrew roller coaster, Python.
-Other former Congo attractions include the Swinging Vines, a family swing flat ride which closed in the early 1990s and the Monstrous Mamba octopus flat ride which closed in the late 1990s.
-The Pygmy Village kids area featuring three children's rides, a teacup ride, a kiddie swing ride relocated to Sesame Street Safari of Fun and the Gwazi Gliders moved to Morocco.
+Other former Congo attractions include the Swinging Vines, a family swing flat ride which closed in the early 1990s, the Monstrous Mamba octopus flat ride which closed in the late 1990s, and Kumba, a steel roller coaster manufactured by Bolliger and Mabillard that was closed in August 2026.
+The Pygmy Village kids area featuring three children's rides, a teacup ride, and a kiddie swing ride relocated to Sesame Street Safari of Fun, and the Gwazi Gliders, which was also relocated to Morocco.